-356. The Problems of Sculpture.
+356: The Problems of Sculpture.
 One term.
 Credit three hours.
 Prerequisite, Course 330.
 A course presented from the same point of view as Course 353 but dealing with sculpture.
 May be taken with Course 326.

-370. Typography.
-Fall term.
-Credit three hours.
-A lecture course with practical exercises.
+370, 371.
+Typography.
+Throughout the year.
+Credit two hours a term.
+A study of the historic development of typographic styles and their contemporary application.
 The elements of design in printing, type faces, illustration, and processes of graphic reproduction will be considered from the standpoint of the artist and the editor.
-A nontechnical course; no previous training is required.
+A non-technical course; no previous training is required.
+Lectures, readings, exercises, and examinations.